 In the cycle of technology buzzwords, Artificial Intelligence (AI) and Machine Learning have become part of the regular vernacular used to make technology seem more relevant, modern and innovative.
 In reality, these tools can either make solutions better or complicate and frustrate well working processes.
 In order to empower a business with Machine Learning, the technology needs to transform from buzzword into reality – this journey can be achieved with the right investments in targeted areas with ROI measurements attached.

-Why Machine Learning Matters
+Why Machine Learning Matters for Businesses

 Organizations are generating too much data, from too many systems, which moves too fast for humans to keep up amongst other priorities like budgets, career ambition and business goals.
 Also, it isn’t sustainable for business analysts, Centers of Excellence or business users to correlate and extract value from all of this data given limited time and skill set constraints.
 And with typical user bases wanting to manage by exception in order to prioritize high-value, business-moving activities, machines can help lead the way.
 Machine Learning can provide more brain horsepower to organizations at scale to augment existing user volume and skills.
 By combining machine brains and human brains, insights, business processes and innovations can expand like never before.